aikaterna/discord.py-unofficial/README.md

 # Note for Migration

 From version `v0.17.0-beta.4` onwards (ie. all functional versions), the file name for importing was changed from `discord` to `discord_unofficial` to prevent conflict with the updated main `discord.py` library.
 You will need to change your import code to `import discord_unofficial as discord` instead.
+Due to updates in the aiohttp library, this does not support Python 3.4 anymore.
+The minimal supported version is Python 3.5.3.
+Although, I have only tested this on Python 3.6 and 3.7, and have not tested this with Python 3.8 and later, so I cannot confirm if this will work with those versions.

 # How to use Gateway Intents